Officers & Directors

 Prior to joining Research Frontiers, Mr. Harary’s corporate law practice emphasized technology, licensing, mergers and acquisitions, securities law, and intellectual property law at three prestigious New York City law firms.
 Mr. Harary graduated Summa Cum Laude from Columbia College with an A.B. degree in economics, and received a Juris Doctor degree from Columbia Law School where he was a Harlan Fiske Stone Scholar as well as an editor of the Columbia Law Review.
 Prior to attending law school, Mr. Harary worked as an economist with the Federal Reserve Bank of New York.
 Joe Harary is frequently asked to share his business experience with other companies directly, and as a speaker and published author in the fields of intellectual property, corporate law, and smart glass.
 His online column, “Ask Joe,” is popular among the growing number of visitors to the Company’s website (SmartGlass.com).
 Mr. Harary has also served as a guest lecturer at Fordham University’s Accelerated MBA Program, and serves on the boards of various charities including the Imagine Academy which helps children with autism and their families.

-Michael LaPointe became Research Frontiers’ Director of Marketing for Architectural Windows and Displays in March 2000 and was promoted to the position of Vice President – Marketing in March 2002.
-Michael LaPointe, a graduate of Brown University with a B.A. in Organizational Behavior & Management and a B.A. in Psychology, worked in a marketing capacity for IBM Corporation in the early 1980s.
+Michael LaPointe became Research Frontiers’ Director of Marketing for Architectural Windows and Displays in March 2000, was promoted to the position of Vice President – Marketing in March 2002 and became Vice President – Aerospace Products in 2013.
+Mr. LaPointe, a graduate of Brown University with a B.A. in Organizational Behavior & Management and a B.A. in Psychology, worked in a marketing capacity for IBM Corporation in the early 1980s.
 He subsequently founded and developed several companies involved in the application and licensing of new technologies for various consumer products.
 During that period Mr. LaPointe also worked as a management consultant, where in 1994 he began his relationship with Research Frontiers, assisting it with its marketing strategy.
 He has extensive experience in licensing new technologies, both as a licensor and a licensee, and in bringing products using new technologies to market.